gnembon/scarpet/programs/survival/README.md

 	https://www.youtube.com/watch?v=g7Ku73ElDBs
 	Cos im too lazy to write all the shit down.

+### vacuum.sc
+#### By rv3r
+	Puts inventory items into inventory shulker boxes as long as the item is already present.
+	Idea first shown by Xisumavoid https://youtu.be/FMu8T8KriQY

 ### veinminer.sc:
 #### By gnembonmc
 	There is a video on his channel about this.